About the programme

 The Bystander Intervention Programme provides students with an understanding of key issues related to consent and the boundaries surrounding sexual assault, rape and abusive relationships.
 It also enables them to develop key intervention skills which can be utilised in any setting.

 Practicalities and learning outcomes

 The Bystander Intervention programme is open to all UCC students and staff.

 Mode of Delivery

-The programme comprises 5 workshops.
+The programme comprises 6 workshops.
 The first 5 workshops are self-directed and online, accessible through Canvas.
-The final workshop is usually delivered twice a week during the academic year, with one session delivered via MS Teams for the remainder of the academic year, owing to Covid-19 restrictions.
+The final, live facilitated workshop is usually delivered twice a week during the academic year, with one session delivered via MS Teams and the other delivered in-person on campus.

-On completion of the online learning, participants indicate through an online form, their preferred day(s) to attend the live workshop and will be notified of their in-person workshop details, including a link to the workshop if via MS Teams or confirmation of the location if in-person.
+On completion of the online self-directed learning, participants indicate through an online form, their preferred day(s) to attend the facilitated workshop and will be notified of their workshop details, including a link to the workshop if via MS Teams or confirmation of the location if in-person.
 The final workshop involves approximately 12 students and provides a safe space to reflect on the learning experience with other participants in the programme.

 To secure university accreditation for completion for the Bystander Intervention Programme, students then complete a reflective response to demonstrate their learning experience.

 Students are encouraged to deliver this reflective response in a mode that reflects their own skills.
 For example, students have chosen to reflect on their bystander training by way of 1,000 word essays, through poetry, art, etc. We encourage students to demonstrate their learning through whatever means best allows them to share the impact and importance of the programme to them.